Donald Rooum: Cartoonist

 In 1974, Sansom invited Rooum to provide a cartoon for a monthly magazine he was working on, Wildcat.
 Rooum created a character of the same name.
 Wildcat ceased publication in 1975 but in 1980, when Sansom was again working on Freedom, he persuaded Rooum and the editorial collective to revive the Wildcat comic strip, which featured in every edition until Freedom ceased printing in 2014.
-In 2016, PM Press of California published Wildcat Anarchist Comics, a collection of Donald Rooum's cartoons coloured by Jayne Clementson, with some autobiographical material, and What is Anarchism 2nd edition, an expanded version of the Freedom Press What is Anarchism 1992.
+In 2016, PM Press of California published Wildcat Anarchist Comics, a collection of his cartoons coloured by Jayne Clementson, with some autobiographical material, and What is Anarchism 2nd edition, an expanded version of the Freedom Press What is Anarchism 1992.

-Rooum has drawn the Sprite strip for The Skeptic magazine since 1987.
-He has illustrated several books, including Don't you believe it! by John Radford.
-An exhibition of Rooum's work was held at Conway Hall in 2008.

-Wildcat, a short film by Adam Louis-Jacob (2018) has an animated, coloured Wildcat walking past some of Rooum's black and white strip cartoons for Freedom, drawing attention to the speech balloons.
+Rooum drew the Sprite strip for The Skeptic magazine from 1987.
+Also he illustrated several books, including Don't you believe it! by John Radford.
+An exhibition of his work was held at Conway Hall London in 2008.
+Another exhibition, 'Emotional need', which featured Wildcat, the short film by Adam Louis-Jacob about Rooum's black and white strip cartoons for Freedom, was held at Collective in Edinburgh in 2017.